JaysParaphernalia/Sound-and-Image-Processing-2026/APortfolio.md

 ## Week 08 – Algorithmic Music and Sampling
 See folder: week_08

-- Used modulo operator to create repeating patterns
+- Used modulo operator to create repeating patterns in music

 - Worked with audio samples to create a drum beat

+- Introduced variation using timing and randomness

 ---